allan-tulane/sp23-assignment-02-AustinNguyen16/assignment-02.md

 *B. $O(1)$ \\
 *C. $O(n^2)$ \\

-Therefore, I would choose algorithm 1.
+Therefore, I would choose algorithm B.

 3. Now that you have some practice solving recurrences, let's work on